Romadiansky/lighthouse-web-notes/README.md

 3. How
 4. I make an ordered list

--and
+- and
--this
+- this
--is
+- is
--how
+- how
--I make and unordered list
+- I make and unordered list